Securely manage your Carewell SEIU 503 benefits online 24/7!

 • You get a check in the mail or a direct deposit into your bank account for your premiums from Carewell SEIU 503.

-If you have not received your reimbursement for Medicare premiums by the 15th of the month, please call Carewell SEIU 503 at 1-844-503-7348.
+You should receive your reimbursement for Medicare premiums by the 15th of the month.

-Please feel free to call to verify your eligibility for Healthcare Cost Assistance at 1-844-503-7348.
+• To verify your eligibility for Healthcare Cost Assistance.

 Benefit Details